rabbitstack/fibratus/docs/filters/paths.md

 #### Depth indexing

-Fetches the ancestor that is located at a specified depth starting from the current process.
+Fetches the ancestor that is located at a specified depth starting from the current process. `ps.ancestor[1]` yields the immediate parent process and it is equivalent to using the `ps.parent` field.
 Imagine the following process tree:

 ```
 ├───wininit.exe